-Who are those people who attend your mastermind group or class but never talk (or who friend you on Facebook or Twitter, but never respond)?
-And how do you get them talking?
+Who are those people who attend your mastermind group, Q+A session, or class but never talk?
+Why do people on Facebook and LinkedIn never respond?

 Fast forward 25 years, and we find that Lurker Ratio of 10:1 still exists – in online message forums, in my classes and webinars, in mastermind groups, and any other place where groups of people congregate offline and online.